sasalatart/acercar-ingenieria-api/README.md

 </table>

 You can visit https://www.mailgun.com/, https://www.digitalocean.com/ and https://pusher.com/ to get your Mailgun, Digital Ocean Spaces and Pusher credentials.

+Do not forget to also set the `POSTGRES_PASSWORD` env variable to the `postgres` container in `docker-compose.yml` file.

 Then, run the following commands: